ATV & UTV Wheel Offset: What It Is & How to Read

 Another way of widening the stance of your ATV is by installing wheel spacers.

-What Is Negative, Neutral, and Positive Offset?
+Understanding Negative, Neutral, and Positive Wheel Offset

 Positive and negative offset are terms used to quickly determine if the wheel’s geometric centerline sits inside or outside the hub mounting surface.